jwg4/intermediate_python/topics/parallel/PITCHME.md

 We are going to talk about doing lots of things on one machine.
 NOT about doing lots of things on lots of machines (or one thing on lots of machines).

 ---
+## Multiprocessing
+This is a good approach if it works for you and you don't want to get embroiled in complexity.

+We can just run lots of different processes.
+For example several different Python scripts, or several copies of the same one.
+They can run on different CPU cores, at the same time.
+If one process is waiting for something, the others will continue as normal.

+They don't share any RAM and have to co-ordinate using the filesystem.
+If waiting for the filesystem takes too long, this won't work.

+The Global Interpreter Lock is not a problem for separate Python processes.

+---
+## Multithreading

+---
 ## What is async?
  - When you make an IO call, you do something else while waiting for the call to return.
  - Ideal for database calls, HTTP requests.